amcnutt1996/BraveHomepage/README.md

 # Custom New Tab Extension for Chromium Browsers

-I just got frustrated with the brave homepage not being able to add my bookmarks to the middle of the screen easily, so I created this plugin to overwrite the default new tab page.
+I just got frustrated with the brave 'new tab page' not being able to add my bookmarks to the middle of the screen easily like in Safari, so I created this extension to overwrite the default new tab page.

 It's super simple but I'll add to it as I want more stuff on the new tab page.

-Currently not sure how to enable the Bookmarks Bar on the new tab page with the extension overwriting it, but if not I'll probably make it just grab bookmarks or something idk.
+It gets bookmarks that are currently stored on your 'Bookmarks Bar' in any chromium browser.
+It has folder capabilities and you can navigate through them.

 ### How to Install